Jumpaku/cyamli/README.md

 Usage of `cyamli` is as follows:

 1. Define a CLI as a YAML file.
-2. Generate API to parse the CLI in Go.
+2. Generate the API to parse the CLI in Go.
 3. Assign functions to the generated API.

 ### Define a CLI as a YAML file

-The following YAML file `cli.yaml` defines a CLI for the example console app.
+The following YAML file, `cli.yaml`, defines a CLI for the example console app.

 ```yaml
 name: demo